-Florida's statewide safety belt use rate for 2023 is 89.4 percent.
-This rate is higher than the 2022 result of 88.3 percent, however the 95 Percent Confidence Intervals year to year indicate this is not a statistically significant increase.
+Florida's statewide safety belt use rate for 2024 is 90.0 percent.
+This rate is higher than the 2023 result of 89.4 percent; however, the 95 Percent Confidence Intervals year to year indicate this is not a statistically significant increase.

-Increases were found across most occupant groups year-to-year, though some usage levels were relatively flat from 2022 (occupant usage in cars, usage among Whites and Hispanics, and usage by occupant age).
-Usage on Local Roads had a measurable annual decline and decreased to a five-year low.
-Usage in pickup trucks increased to five-year high, though it still remains the lowest usage category.
+Increases were found across most occupant groups year-to-year, though some usage levels were relatively flat or slightly decreased from 2023.
+Usage on Local Roads had a noticeable increase from the previous year, but still remains measurably lower than usage on all other road types.
+Usage in pickup trucks increased to a five-year high, though it still retains the lowest usage level out of the major category classifications.